azogue/psychrochart/README.md

   - **Constant humidity ratio lines** (internal orthogonal grid, horizontal)
 - Plot legend for each family of lines
 - Specify labels for each family of lines
-- **Overlay points, zones, arrows...**
+- **Overlay points, zones, convex hulls, and arrows**
 - **Export SVG, PNG files**

-\* The ranges of temperature, humidity and pressure where this library should provide good results are within the normal environments for people to live in.
-Don't expect right results if doing other type of thermodynamic calculations.
-Over saturated water vapor states are not implemented.
+> NOTE: The ranges of temperature, humidity and pressure where this library should provide good results are within the normal environments for people to live in.
+>
+> Don't expect right results if doing other type of thermodynamic calculations.
+>
+> ⚠️ **Over saturated water vapor states are not implemented**.
+This library is intended for HVAC applications only ⚠️

 ## Usage